malin-nilsson/Redux-Notes/README.md

 # Redux Notes App
-Simple note taking app to practice React Redux.
+Small project to mainly practice Redux.
 Users can add and delete notes and toggle them as done/not done.

 https://react-redux-notes.netlify.app